What We Believe

 Of Human Sexuality

-We believe that God has commanded that no intimate sexual activity should be engaged in outside of a marriage between a man and a woman.
-We believe that any form of homosexuality, lesbianism, bisexuality, bestiality, incest, fornication, adultery and pornography are sinful perversions of God’s gift of sex.
+We believe that God has commanded that no intimate sexual activity should be engaged in outside of marriage between a man and a woman.
+We believe that any form of homosexuality, lesbianism, bisexuality, bestiality, incest, fornication, adultery, and pornography are sinful perversions of God’s gift of sex.
+We believe that marriage is a divinely ordained covenant established by God and is exclusively between one man and one woman.